- Home /

 How long it takes

-We look at each case individually, so how long it takes to sort out a complaint will vary, for example it might depend how complex it is, or how long it takes to get all the information we need.
+We look at each case individually, so how long it takes to sort out a complaint will vary, for example it might depend on how complex it is, or how long it takes to get all the information we need.
 To help us deal with cases promptly, it is important that consumers and businesses provide us with information as soon as possible when we ask for it.

 We will ask you to reply to our enquiries or requests for information by a particular date, and usually within two weeks.
 If we do not hear from you by the deadline we’ve set, we can move things on to the next stage of our process – this could mean, for example, that we issue findings based on the information we have available, or that we close the complaint as withdrawn in the absence of a response to our enquiries.

-You can find up-to-date information on our general timescales – including how long it'll be before we're able to let you know we've received your complaint – on our "how long it takes" page.
+You can find up-to-date information on our general timescales – including how long it'll be before we're able to let you know we've received your complaint – on our how long it takes page.

 Putting things right